 The Company has determined whether to consider each uncertain tax treatment separately or together with one or more other uncertain tax treatments.
-The approach that better predicts the resolution of the uncertainty should be followed.
-In determining the approach that better predicts the resolution of the uncertainty, an entity might consider, for example, (a) how it prepares its income tax filings and supports tax treatments; or (b) how the entity expects the taxation authority to make its examination and resolve issues that might arise from that examination.
+The approach that better predicts the resolution of the uncertainty has been followed.
+In determining the approach that better predicts the resolution of the uncertainty, the Company has considered, for example, (a) how it prepares its income tax filings and supports tax treatments; or (b) how the Company expects the taxation authority to make its examination and resolve issues that might arise from that examination.